How to tie the Morrish’s Hopper

 LEGS: Size medium barred legs.
-Montana Fly Company med. barred legs.
 Gray/black or yellow/black.

 POST: 2mm orange fly tying foam.

-STEP 1: Cut out three 2″x 3″ strips of 2mm craft foam.
+STEP 1: For Pre-Cut Bodies, skip to step 5, other wise cut out three 2″x 3″ strips of 2mm craft foam.
 Glue one side of all 3 pieces of foam with spray adhesive or contact cement and stack foam to form a 6mm thick foam block.
 The darker pieces will form the upper body of the hopper, and the lighter foam piece will form the belly of the hopper.
 The original Morrish Hopper has either 2mm’s of tan or goldenrod foam for the belly, and tan or cocoa 4mm for the upper body. ( 2mm goldenrod-4mm tan foam or 2mm tan-4mm cocoa)